fardeen9983/Ultimate-Dux/Languages/HTML/Graphics/Canvas-SVG/SVG/Readme.md

 ```

 ## Animation
-We can apply the transfrom style attributes to animate SVG/it's elements like we do with normal HTML content
+We can apply the transform style attributes to animate SVG/it's elements like we do with standard HTML content

 ## Further Reading
 Head over the [Mozilla Documentation](https://developer.mozilla.org/en-US/docs/Web/SVG) to learn more about SVG